wakeuplabs-io/opraas/docs/research.md

 Optimism's long-term vision is focused on dApps being able to span as many rollup chains as needed, as easy and as fast as it can be.

-So far, Optimism has developed awesome tools to reduce the limitations and knowledge required, but it seems it's still not as easy, since there are providers getting in the middle which end up restricting the users on the matter.
+So far, Optimism has developed awesome tools to reduce the limitations and knowledge required, but it seems it's still not as easy, since there are providers getting in the middle which end up taking away ownership and customization power from users.

-We want to give full power to developers looking forward to make use of the Superchain capabilities, and having an open tool to put up and operate a chain inside Optimism is another step closer to our goal.
+We want to give full power to developers looking forward to make use of the Superchain capabilities, and having an open tool to put up and operate a chain.

 Current tools excel on some features and lack others, all of them contribute on gathering ideas, but none of them tackles the problem end to end, which is what this project's mission is about.